 Save the Date!
 Join us on April 22nd from 5:00pm – 7:00pm for the first part of our Stand Against Racism conversation.
 In this interactive experience, we will explore instances of racism and build the muscle of being a better ally; to speak up, stand up, advocate when witnessing injustice.

-Stand Against Racism provides the opportunity for communities across the United States to find an issue or cause that inspires them to take a #StandAgainstRacism and to unite their voices to educate, advocate, and promote racial justice.
+Communities across the United States will take the opportunity to #StandAgainstRacism and unite their voices to educate, advocate, and promote racial justice.
 YWCA Metropolitan Phoenix is proud to join our sister associations from across the country for the 15th Annual Stand Against Racism.
 This year we are shining the light on Racism as a Public Health Crisis.